howdyai/botkit/packages/docs/core.md

 * [Facebook Messenger](platforms/facebook.md)
 * [Twilio SMS](platforms/twilio-sms.md)

 In addition, the open source community has created a variety of plugins and extensions to Bot Framework.
-Check out the [BotBuilder Community Repo](https://github.com/BotBuilderCommunity/botbuilder-community-js) for additional adapters, storage connectors and middlewares.
+Check out the [Bot Builder Community Repo](https://github.com/BotBuilderCommunity/botbuilder-community-js) for additional adapters, storage connectors and middlewares.

 ## Botkit Basics